PandersPanda/DATA2410-snake/README.md

   > Google Cloud Platform.
 Thus, we chose to not run a docker container for the database.
 The game has implementation
   > to query the database when a snake dies.
 One can also view a list of high scores of players by clicking on the
   > "High scores" button at the start of the game.

+### Some words on SQL-security

+By connecting to the database in the server.py-file, some security issues arise.
+Most obviously, the login-information to the database becomes visible to anyone who possesses access to the file.
+We solved this by creating an extra user in the database ("app-user") with very specific rights, instead of using the root-user.
+Although there is no crucial information in the database, we wanted to limit the risk of hackers accessing it and deleting information.